interlock-network/interlock-smartcontracts/README.md

 Welcome!
 In this repository, we host development of all smart contracts that actualize our **token model** and **DeSec** infrastructure.
 Contracts are written in **ink!** on the Aleph Zero blockchain.
 These contracts are contained withing the `alephzero-contracts` directory.
 This directory contains an NFT mint that we are using to license our Discord security bot called **Bouncer**, and additionally grant membership for VIP interlockers.
 It also contains `ilockmvp` which is the collection of PSP22 token and interlocker rewards functionality, comprising the heart of Interlock blockchain activity.
 Alongside these two directories is one dedicated to client-side scripts.

 Before our move to Aleph Zero, we were developing for an Ethereum-Wormhole-Solana blockchain stack.
-All this work is available in `ARCHIVE, for transparency and future reference.
+All this work is available in `ARCHIVE`, for transparency and future reference.

 The purpose of all this is to be transparent about our contract development.